Barney Frank Town Hall Proves Mass. Dem’s Mettle

 In the end

 Once their bankrollers spit them back out after the debates are over, will the “average Joe” protesters be in need of payday loans and installment loans to buy themselves some civility?
-If so, they are welcome to apply here… just click the button above.
+If so, they are welcome to get started here… just click the button above.
 The Barney Frank town hall showed that there’s no reasoning with such people.
 Rep. Frank remained resolute and trudged on.